BIS-Space/bis-kicksat-sprite/README.md

 <h1>Overview</h1>
-This repository includes the code which will be put on the BIS KickSat sprite.
+<h4>This repository includes the code which will be put on the BIS KickSat sprite.</h4>

 <h2>Dependecies</h2>
 In order for the code to work the CCFlash, RadiationTest and TemperatureSensor directories need to be put into this directory: